 “Trouble with your SDR team?”

-This is reflective listening 101, but if you’d like to learn more about it, we have a great resource on reflective listening that you can use to master the technique.
+This is reflective listening 101, but if you’d like to learn more about it, we have a great resource on the technique that you can use to master it.

 II) Questions about their vision of success.

-It’s a safe bet that if your prospect is considering making an investment in your products or services, then they’re expecting some kind of success in return.
+It’s a safe bet that if your prospect is considering investing in your products or services, then they’re expecting some kind of success in return.
 Here’s a few questions you can use to figure out what they’re envisioning:

 III) Questions about the most important thing.